 About Abbvie Inc.

 AbbVie is vying for dominance in the world of medications.
-The firm discovers, develops, and commercializes both biopharmaceutical and small molecule drugs, with a focus on autoimmune diseases, hepatitis C, HIV, and other ailments.
-Its primary product is Humira, best known as a rheumatoid arthritis drug; it accounts for some 65% of AbbVie's sales and is the world's top-selling prescription drug.
-Other key products include cancer treatment Imbruvica and hepatitis C drug Viekira.
-The firm has 11 facilities making products that are available globally.
-After the expiration of Humira's compound patent protection in late 2016, the R&D firm is looking for the next big thing.
+The firm develops and commercializes biopharmaceutical and small molecule drugs, with a focus on immunology, oncology, virology, and neuroscience.
+Its primary product is Humira, best known as a rheumatoid arthritis drug; it accounts for some 60% of sales and is the world's top-selling prescription drug.
+Other key products include cancer treatment Imbruvica and hepatitis C drug Mavyret.
+Products are sold globally, but the US is AbbVie's largest market.
+With the pending expiration of Humira's patent protection, AbbVie is looking for the next big thing.
+The company tie-up with Allergan for $63 billion in 2019.
+The US generates about 70% of total sales.

 Sales and Marketing